clemsos/jueso/README.markdown

 # Crowdfunding platform #
-README

-This is the README file for a crowdfunding platform based on a draft created for jue.so website (Shanghai, 2011).
+This is the README file for a crowdfunding platform created first for jue.so website (Shanghai, 2011).

 ## Admin ##